2025 State Animal Protection Legislation

 HB 113: Animal Welfare Program and Trust Fund

-Sponsors: Rep. Tara Lujan, Rep. Reena Szczepanski, Rep. Joseph Sanchez, Rep. Cynthia Borrego, Sen. Joseph Cervantes, Rep. Michelle Abeyta, Rep. Anita Gonzales
+Sponsors: Rep. Tara Lujan, Rep. Reena Szczepanski, Rep. Joseph Sanchez, Rep. Cynthia Borrego, Sen. Joseph Cervantes, Rep. Michelle Abeyta, Rep. Anita Gonzales, Rep. Rebecca Dow

-House Bill 113 will establish the Animal Welfare Trust Fund, an investment fund which will grow over time to create sustainable funding to improve New Mexico’s animal care infrastructure.
-Earnings from the Animal Welfare Trust Fund would be disbursed as grants and contracts for services by the New Mexico Department of Finance & Administration.
-County and municipal shelters, as well as nonprofit organizations, would be eligible to apply for funding to cover a wide variety of programs and projects to bolster animal welfare and public health & safety via New Mexico’s dog and cat shelters and rescues, law enforcement and animal control agencies, and community programs.
+House Bill 113 will establish the Animal Welfare Program Fund within the New Mexico Department of Finance & Administration, which would disburse funds as grants and contracts for animal welfare services and programs.
+County and municipal governments, Tribal governments, and nonprofit organizations would be eligible to apply for funding to cover a wide variety of programs and projects to bolster animal welfare and public health & safety via New Mexico’s dog and cat shelters and rescues, law enforcement and animal control agencies, and community programs.

 Status Updates: